 This document highlights the commitment of Government of Bahrain towards the publication and usage of Government data to increase the accessibility and easier sharing of non-sensitive data for commercial as well as societal transformation.

-This document consists of two sections which are segregated as
+This document consists of two sections which are segregated as:

-- Section A Open Government Data Strategy and - Section B Open Government Data Policy.
+- Section A Strategic Direction to Open Data and - Section B Strategic Direction to Government Open Data.

-Section A - Open Government Data Strategy
+Section A - Strategic Direction to Open Data

 Purpose